zhuolikevin/Parking-Lot-Monitor/README.md

 		$ ./parkMonitor parking.avi

+5. 	click four points for the detecting parking area, current verison only support a certain clicking sequence.

 	Then you can see the car parking video.
-The blue line segments composed an area which records the parking space.(Currently we just define the space, and the later version should support an interface for user to define the space at the initialization stage) The yellow rectangle highlights the moving car and the green point is the center of the car.
+The blue line segments composed an area which records the parking space you choose.
+The yellow rectangle highlights the moving car and the green point is the center of the car.

 5.	you can use your text editro to see the result log file.